-I used half-pint wide mouth mason jars to make these delectable desserts.
+I used half-pint wide mouth mason jars (affiliate link) to make these delectable desserts.
 I love how easy and transportable the mason jars are.
-Screw the lids on and stack them in the fridge until your ready for dessert.
+Screw the lids on and stack them in the fridge until you’re ready for dessert.

-The mason jars are heatproof and durable which makes them a great choice for this recipe.
-If you don’t have mason jars then other choices are:
+The mason jars are heatproof and durable, which makes them a great choice for this recipe.
+If you don’t have mason jars, then other choices are: (affiliate links)

 If you pour the hot caramel sauce into a cold glass dish, the sudden change in temperature will cause the dishes to break.
 You can run hot tap water over the dishes to get them warmed up then dry them before placing the hot caramel in them.